 Subject to the PFIC rules discussed below, upon a sale or other taxable disposition of our ordinary shares or warrants which, in general, would include a redemption of ordinary shares as described below, and including as a result of a dissolution and liquidation in the event we do not consummate an initial business combination within the required time period, a U.S. Holder generally will recognize capital gain or loss.
-The amount of gain or loss recognized generally will be equal to the difference between (1) the sum of the amount of cash and the fair market value of any property received in such disposition (or, if the ordinary shares or warrants are held as part of units at the time of the disposition, the portion of the amount realized on such disposition that is allocated to the ordinary shares or warrants based upon the then fair market values of the ordinary shares and the warrants included in the units) and (2) the U.S. Holder's adjusted tax basis in its ordinary shares or warrants so disposed of.
-A U.S. Holder's adjusted tax basis in its ordinary shares or warrants generally will equal the U.S. Holder's acquisition cost (that is, the portion of the purchase price of a unit allocated to an ordinary share or warrant, as described above under "- Allocation of Purchase Price and Characterization of a Unit") reduced by any prior distributions treated as a return of capital.
+The amount of gain or loss recognized generally will be equal to the difference between (1) the sum of the amount of cash and the fair market value of any property received in such disposition (or, if the ordinary shares or warrants are held as part of units at the time of the disposition, the portion of the amount realized on such disposition that is allocated to the ordinary shares or warrants based upon the then fair market values of the ordinary shares or warrants so disposed of.
+A U.S. Holder's adjusted tax basis in its ordinary shares or warrants so disposed of.
+A U.S. Holder's adjusted tax basis in its ordinary shares or warrants so disposed of.
+A U.S. Holder's adjusted tax basis in its ordinary shares or warrants so disposed of.
+A U.S. Holder's adjusted tax basis in its ordinary shares or warrants so disposed of.
+A U.S. Holder's adjusted tax basis in its ordinary shares or warrants so disposed of.
+A U.S. Holder's adjusted tax basis in its ordinary shares or warrants so disposed of.
+A U.S. Holder's adjusted tax basis in its ordinary shares or warrants so disposed of.
+A U.S. Holder's adjusted tax basis in the ordinary shares or warrants so disposed of.
+A U.S. Holder's adjusted tax basis in a ordinary share or warrant, as described above under "- Allocation of Purchase Price and Characterization of a Unit") reduced by any prior distributions treated as a return of capital.
 See "- Exercise, Lapse or Redemption of a Warrant" below for a discussion regarding a U.S. Holder's basis in an ordinary share acquired pursuant to a warrant.